bellons91/personal-tech-notes/how-to/How to print Environment Variables in a K8s Pod.md

 tags: k8s, lens
 ---

-# How to print Environment Variables in a K8s Pod

 To list all the environment variables in a K8S pod, open the shell of the POD and run

 ```plaintext